 Total Wireless:Earn rewards points that can be used to pay for service

 US Mobile is a unique Verizon MVNO in that you can build your plan just how you like it.
 In fact, everyone in your entire family can customize a plan.
 You pick your talk, text, and data, and US Mobile gives you a price.
-There’s even a brand-new unlimited plan that costs just $40 per month.
+There’s even a brand-new unlimited plan that costs just $40 per month for the first line.
 The unlimited plan offers your choice of subscription services for free with 2, 3, and 4 line plans.

 You may not be as familiar with Red Pocket, but it’s an effective way to save money, thanks to its variety of plans.
 There are plenty of limited service options to choose from, all the way up to unlimited access.
 Red Pocket actually runs on all of the Big Three networks, but you’ll lock into a carrier when you sign up.